MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/database-mail-xps-server-configuration-option.md

   Use the **DatabaseMail XPs** option to enable Database Mail on this server.
 The possible values are:

-- **0** indicating Database Mail is not available (default).
+- `0` indicating Database Mail is not available (default).

-- **1** indicating Database Mail is available.
+- `1` indicating Database Mail is available.

  The setting takes effect immediately without a server stop and restart.

  After enabling Database Mail, you must configure a Database Mail host database to use Database Mail.

- Configuring Database Mail using the **Database Mail Configuration Wizard** enables the Database Mail extended stored procedures in the **msdb** database.
-If you use the **Database Mail Configuration Wizard**, you do not have to use the **sp_configure** example below.
+ Configuring Database Mail using the **Database Mail Configuration Wizard** enables the Database Mail extended stored procedures in the `msdb` database.
+If you use the **Database Mail Configuration Wizard**, you do not have to use the `sp_configure` example below.

- Setting the **Database Mail XPs** option to 0 prevents Database Mail from starting.
-If it is running when the option is set to 0, it continues to run and send mail until it is idle for the time configured in the **DatabaseMailExeMinimumLifeTime** option.
+ Setting the **Database Mail XPs** option to `0` prevents Database Mail from starting.
+If it is running when the option is set to `0`, it continues to run and send mail until it is idle for the time configured in the `DatabaseMailExeMinimumLifeTime` option.

 ## Examples
  The following example enables the Database Mail extended stored procedures.